Duality via Sequential Quantum Circuit in the Topological Holography Formalism

 What changes and what remains invariant under duality transformation?
 In this paper, we give an explicit answer to this question using the Sequential Quantum Circuit (SQC).
 We find that, for the two quantum systems related by duality, their phase diagrams have the same structure and duality maps between the corresponding phases / phase transitions.
 For two symmetric models (one from each system) related by duality, common wisdom is that the low-energy physics of the two models are the same.
 In this paper, we show explicitly that the low-energy spectrum of the models are exactly the same within the respective symmetric sub-Hilbert space with no symmetry defect.
 Also, the low-energy spectrum of the model remains exactly the same when all the symmetry sectors of different symmetry charges/defects are included (or if sectors are matched in the proper way).
 Moreover, the entanglement in the low energy eigenstates can change by at most an area law term.
 We show these results as a consequence of the fact that duality in the TH formalism can be realized by applying a Sequential Quantum Circuit (SQC) to the top boundary and changing it from one gapped state to another.
 The SQC was introduced in Ref.~\onlinecite{Chen2024} as maps between different gapped phases.
 It was defined as quantum circuits where each local degree of freedom is acted upon by only a finite number of gates.
 As a consequence, an SQC changes the entanglement in a quantum state by at most an area law term.
 The SQC used in this paper to induce duality transformation in the TH formalism is a unitary transformation within each symmetry sector, therefore completely preserving the spectrum in each sector.
 Moreover, since the SQC changes the entanglement in a quantum state by at most an area law term, it preserves the entanglement area law and all terms more significant than it.
-Similar results can be derived using the module category formalism and the matrix product operator intertwiners constructed in Ref.~\onlinecite{Lootens2023,Lootens2023lowdepth,Lootens2024dualities} or in terms of the partition function of the system as shown in Ref.~\onlinecite{Huang2023topological, lin2023asymptotic}.
-Dualities have also been discussed in the context of fusion categories in Ref.~\onlinecite{aasen2020topological}.
-The advantage of our approach is two-fold.
-First, our circuits for implementing dualities have a simple and intuitive construction that comes from existing circuits for generating topological phases \cite{Chen2024}.
-Second, the fact that operators in the bulk and two boundaries play distinct roles in a TH sandwich (Fig.~\ref{fig:TH}), combined with the fact that our circuits act only near the top boundary of the sandwich, clearly delineates what features of a quantum system can and cannot change under duality.
+A similar result was obtained in Ref.~\onlinecite{Lootens2023lowdepth} in $1+1D$, building on the unifying framework for dualities with general categorical symmetries developed in Refs.~\onlinecite{Lootens2023, Lootens2024dualities} in terms of Matrix Product Operator intertwiners and the module category formalism.
+Dualities in the Topological Holography framework have been discussed in terms of the partition function of the system in Ref.~\onlinecite{Huang2023topological}.